augustawind/restcli/docs/usage.rst

 The output of ``view`` is just plain JSON, which makes it convenient for scripts that need to programmatically analyze Collections in some way.

-.. todo:: Provide a no-color/no-formatting flag for this and ``run``.

 ************
 Command: env